 Christian philosophers think the world is real.
 Atheist philosophers are not so sure.
-There are exceptions to this grand generalization, but it is often true.
+There are exceptions to this generalization, but it is often true.
+If God exists then so does a deep connection between mind & matter.
+(Also if such a profound connection exists, so does God.
+Why would some random universe include this connection?)*

 G. K. Chesterton thought that “Thomism is the philosophy of common sense”.
 Chesterton added that Aquinas “seems fairly certain that the difference between chalk and cheese, or pigs and pelicans, is not a mere illusion, or dazzle of our bewildered mind blinded by a single light; but is pretty much what we all feel it to be.
 It may be said that this is mere common sense; the common sense that pigs are pigs; to that extent related to the earthbound Aristotelian common sense; to a human and even a heathen common sense.”